SymfonyCasts/symfony-ux/sfcasts/turbo/external-js-stimulus.md

-# External Js Stimulus
+# Reliably Load External JS with Stimulus

-Coming soon...

-Thank you.
-So the turbo frame system, we're now laser only loading, just part of the weather page down here in the footer.
-As you can tell, just by the fact that this is working means that if you have a,
+Thanks to the turbo-frame system, we're now lazily-loading just *part* of the weather page down in the footer.
+And... notice that this *is* working... which actually proves something: `script` tags inside frames *are* executed.

-If you have

-A `<script>` tag, that's loaded into a terrible frame.
-Let me find, here you go.
-In turbo frame and the `<script>` tag.
-If you have a `<script>` tag that's loaded into a terrible frame, turbo does X you that exactly how turbo free turbo drive, executes your script tags in the body.
-But we have a bug that's hiding well sort of two buckets to see the first scroll to the top refresh don't click don't scroll down.
-Now click to another page.
-Now click to the weather page and check out the console error, uncaught reference error, weather widget, and it is not a fine coming from `turbo-helper`.
-Let's go over and open that file as that's `turbo/turbo-helper.js` and scroll down to line 71.
+## script Tags in Frames Are Executed

+Let me find that frame... here it is.
+Ok, so no surprise: if you have a `<script>` tag that's included in a `turbo-frame`, Turbo *does* execute that... *exactly* how Turbo Drive executes any `script` tags found inside the *body* element.

+That's great!
+But... we have a bug that's hiding.
+Well, sort of *two* bugs.
+Yikes!
+To see the first, scroll to the top of the page, refresh but don't scroll down.
+Now click to the weather page... and check out the console.
+Error!

+> Uncaught reference error: `__weatherwidget_init()` is not a function

+And it's coming from `turbo-helper`.
+Go open that file - `turbo/turbo-helper.js` and scroll down to line 71.
+Here we are: `initializeWeatherWidget()`.

-There we go.
-This `initializeWeatherWidget()` function.
-If I scroll back up this `initializeWeatherWidget()` function, if I scroll back up to our constructor is called when `turbo:render` is executed, its job is to reinitialize the weather widget on the next page.
-The problem is that in this case now weather widget, JavaScript hasn't quite yet been loaded onto the page since it didn't load on the first page.
-And we didn't code defensively here.
-So an easy fix for this is just to say if, if `typeof` a copy of that `__weatherwidget_innt === 'function'`.
-Yeah, let's call this otherwise.
-It means the JavaScript hasn't been loaded.
-So no reason to call it and get an air.
-So this would fix this problem, but not our other problem to see that problem over on the product page below the sidebar.
-I want to add a second to weather widget.
-The tempo for this is over in `templates/product/index.html.twig`, but actually the sidebar is in this `productBase.html.twig`.
-So cool.
-Okay.
+If you scroll back up, this `initializeWeatherWidget()` function is called when the `turbo:render` event is dispatched and its job is to *reinitialize* the weather widget on the next page.
+The problem is that, in this case, the weather widget JavaScript hasn't *quite* yet been loaded onto the page... since it didn't load on the first page.
+And the *real* problem is that I didn't code defensively.

+An easy fix is to wrap this in an if `typeof __weatherwidget_init === 'function'`, call this.
+Otherwise, it means the JavaScript hasn't been loaded... so no reason to try to call it.

+## The Weather Widget JavaScript is not Always Reinitialized

+So this would fix *one* problem... but not our *bigger* problem.
+To see that one, over on the product page, below the sidebar, i want to add a *second* weather widget.
+Open the template for this page: `templates/product/index.html.twig`.
+Oh, but actually, the sidebar is in this `productBase.html.twig`.

-Right here.
-I'm going to add `<turbo-frame>` with our `id="whether_widget"` to match the ID that we've been using so far and `src="{{ path('app_weather') }}"`.
+Cool: right here, I'm going to add `<turbo-frame>` with `id="whether_widget"` - to match the id that we've been using so far - and `src="{{ path('app_weather') }}"`.

-Okay.
-We had a brand refresh the homepage that works oh, popped up in the wrong spots because I meant to put this inside the `<aside>`.
+Try it!
+Refresh and... bah!
+It works - but I put it in the wrong spot!
+I meant to put it in the `<aside>`.
 Let's try that again.
+Refresh now and... beautiful.

-Or you're fresh now.
-Perfect.
-Right below the sidebar.
-Now scroll to the footer.
-It's broken.
-The turbo frame did its job.
-The HTML is here, but the JavaScript, it didn't initialize.
+*Now* scroll to the footer.
+Ah, it's busted!
+Let's see: the turbo frame did its job - the HTML is here, but the JavaScript didn't initialize!
+What's going on?

-What's going on.
-Let's remember how this is supposed to work because it's getting kind of complicated on page load, or really anytime that the weather JavaScript is first executed, it adds a `<script>` tag to the page that after being downloaded, initializes, any elements with weather widget, I O on the page class on the page.
+Let's remember how this is supposed to work... because it's getting kind of complicated.
+On page load, or really, anytime that the weather JavaScript is first executed, it adds a `<script>` tag to the page, which downloads an external JavaScript file. *That* JavaScript finds any elements on the page with a `weatherwidget-io` class and initializes the weather widget inside of them.

-But when we serve to another page, this external JavaScript file is not re executed because this function is smart enough to not add it multiple times.
-We hit this problem earlier to fix it back in `turbo-helper.js`.
-We added this `__weatherwidget_init()` code, which is run on `turbo:render`.
-So basically each time `turbo:render` the page, we would call it `__weatherwidget_init`, that would reinitialize the weather widget for that page.
-This works great.
-When the only way that, that a weather widget tag can be added to a page is as a result of a turbo drive navigation.
-But now it's sometimes loaded later on the page via Ajax by a turbo frame, when this is loaded via Ajax, that does not trigger the `turbo:render` event listener because we're not actually rendering a full page.
-And so the `__weatherwidget_init()` function is never called and nothing ever initializes the weather widget down here.
+But... when we surf to another page, this external JavaScript file is *not* re-executed... because this function is smart enough to not add the same script tag multiple times.
+We hit this problem earlier.
+To fix it, back in `turbo-helper.js`, We added this `__weatherwidget_init()` code, which is executed on `turbo:render`.
+So basically, each time Turbo renders the page, we call `__weatherwidget_init` and *that* reinitializes the weather widget for that page.

+This works *great* when the *only* way that a weather widget tag can be added to a page is as a result of a Turbo Drive navigation.
+But now, that tag is sometimes loaded later on the page via Ajax by a Turbo Frame... and that does *not* trigger the `turbo:render` event because we're not rendering a full page.
+In other words, when a Turbo frame loads, there is no guarantee that the `__weatherwidget_init()` function is ever called!

-By the way, you might be wondering how this weather widget in this lazy frame was ever working.
-Since we were never calling the weather widget and net function after it loaded, it works simply thanks to some smart code that lives in this weather, widget and net function.
-So if you actually went and looked at what this JavaScript file looked like, which we did a little bit earlier, you would see that the weather with it widget function when you call that, if it does not find any matching weather widget IO elements on the page, it automatically recalls itself every 1.5 seconds until it finds one.
-So that kind of helped this work temporarily until,
+If you're watching *really* closely, you might be wondering how the weather widget in this lazy frame was *ever* working... since we were *never* calling the `__weatherwidget_init()` function after it loaded.
+It worked simply thanks to some smart code that lives in this `weatherwidget_init` function.
+If you actually looked at this JavaScript in detail - which we did a bit earlier, you would see that when you call the `__weatherwidget_init()` function, if it does *not* find any `weatherwidget-io` elements on the page, it automatically recalls itself every 1.5 seconds *until* it finds one.
+This... almost accidentally made sure that once our lazy frame in the footer loaded, the JavaScript was initialized within 1.5 seconds.
+But... it wasn't a very robust solution, and stopped working as soon as there was a *second* widget on the page that loaded earlier.

-But it's not a robust solution.
-So

-Let's fix all of this and simplify our code.
-Cause it's getting a little hard to follow how by creating a stimulus controller.
-I know this tutorial is about turbo, but since turbo really works best when you have no inline JavaScript, let's see how stimulus could accomplish this.
-Here's the idea.
-Let's attach a stimulus controller to the weather widget.
-I O anchor tech by doing that, whenever this element appears on the page, no matter how, or when it appears on the page, we can run some code like the weather widget and it function up and `assets/controllers/`.
-That's created the new file called how about `weather-widget_controller.js`.
-I'm going to cheat and steal a little code from another controller, paste that, and then clear everything out.
-Start with a `connect()` function.

-And let's just `console.log('🌦')`.
-Now over in `weather/index.html.twig`.
-So this is the weather page.
-This is where we have all of our JavaScript and the anchor tag at a `data-controller=""` and then match that name, `whether-widget`.
-Okay.
+So let's fix *all* of this and simplify our code a *bunch*... because it took me five minutes to explain how it's been *barely* working so far.

+How can we improve this?
+By creating a Stimulus controller!
+I know, this tutorial is about Turbo... but since Turbo *really* works best when you have *no* inline script tags, let's see how Stimulus could help us manage this external JavaScript.

+## Creating the Stimulus Controller

+Here's the idea: let's attach a Stimulus controller to the `weatherwidget-io` anchor tag.
+By doing that, *whenever* this element appears on the page... no matter *how* or *when* it appears, we can run some code... like `__weatherwidget_init()`.

+In `assets/controllers/`, create a new file called, how about, `weather-widget_controller.js`.
+I'm going to cheat... as usual... and steal the code from another controller, paste... then clear everything out.
+Start with a `connect()` function and `console.log('🌦')`.

+Next, over in `weather/index.html.twig`, find the anchor tag and add `data-controller=""` and the name of our new controller: `whether-widget`.

+Okay!
 Let's make sure that's connected.
-So I'm head over, scroll up and then refresh the homepage and check the console.
-Okay, perfect.
-We have a log here and that's coming from this weather widget down here.
-Now watch what happens when we scroll down a second emoji, the next step is to move all of this JavaScript here into our stimulus controller.
-So I'm gonna copy all of this and delete the `<script>` tag entirely and weather widget controller after `connect()` function.
-Let's just paste now.
-That is totally invalid JavaScript.
-And my build system and editor are freaking out.
-Let's turn this into a function.
-Now I'll call this `initializeScriptTag()` and I'm going to copy these three arguments down here
+Head over, scroll up... refresh the homepage and check the console.
+Perfect!
+This log is coming from the weather widget on the sidebar.
+Now watch what happens when we scroll down... a second emoji!

+The next step is to move all of this JavaScript into our Stimulus controller.
+Copy all of this and delete the `<script>` tag entirely.
+In the controller, after `connect()`, paste!.
+That is *totally* invalid JavaScript... and my build system *and* editor are freaking out.
+Let's turn this into a function called `initializeScriptTag()`.
+Copy these three arguments and remove them.
+Cool.
-And remove [inaudible] and cool.

-And then up and connect instead of logging a rain cloud, we'll say `this.initializeScriptTag()`, a script tag and pass those three arguments.
-So this isn't quite perfect.
-Yet.
-Each time stimulus sees a matching anchor tag, it's going to run this code down here.
-So let's try it, scroll back up the top refresh and beautiful.
-The fact that this loads means that our student's controller did just add that script tag.
-If you look in the head of our page, there's the weather, which IO script tag right there.
-Of course, if we scroll down to the bottom that still doesn't work, that's okay.
-We expected that we still need to move this `__weatherwidget_init` code into
+Up in `connect()`, instead of logging a cloud, say `this.initializeScriptTag()` and pass those three arguments.

+So this isn't perfect yet... but it's closer: each time Stimulus sees a matching anchor tag, it's going to run this.

+Let's try it.
+Scroll back up to the top, refresh and... awesome!
+The fact that this loads means that our Stimulus controller *did* just execute and add the script tag.
+If you look in the `head` of our page... there it is!

-Stimulus.
-So let's copy
+But... if we scroll to the bottom of the page... that still *doesn't* work.
+That's ok, we expected that: we still need to move the `__weatherwidget_init()` code into Stimulus.

-This entirety of statement and I'll delete the initialize weather widget, scroll up and delete the, uh, event listener entirely now over in `weather-widget` controller, up in the connect method, let's paste that and then move the `initializeScriptTag`, which I totally misspelled that is realized.
-We fix that.
-Move that into the else.
-I love this.
-So if the weather widget and knit function already exists, just call it.
+Copy the entire if statement, delete the `initializeWeatherWidget()` function, scroll up and delete the event listener entirely.
+Over in the `weather-widget` controller, up in the `connect()` method, paste that and then move the `initializeScriptTag`, which I *totally* misspelled... let me fix that - move that into the `else`.

-L's run initial Esker pack to add the original script tag to the page.
-I think we're ready.
-Let's scroll back up to the top of page and refresh sidebar works.
-Footer works to go to the weather page that also works.
-I love this approach, even though our external JavaScript is not written in stimulus.
-We can still use stimulus to activate this JavaScript exactly what we want at this point.
-We can add this anchor tag anywhere to our site, and it's going to initialize do instantly do the work it needs to do to initialize itself.
-Next let's investigate the second use case for turbo frames and really the main use case.
-The ability to keep navigation isolated to one section of the page.
+So *if* the `__weatherwidget_init()` function already exists, just call it.
+Else, run the code to add the original `script` tag to the page.

+I think we're ready!
+Scroll back up to the top of page and refresh.
+The sidebar works... the footer works... and the, if we go to the weather page, that works too!

+I *love* this approach.
+Even though our external JavaScript is *not* written in Stimulus, we can still *use* Stimulus to activate this JavaScript *exactly* when we want to.

+At this point, we can add this anchor tag *anywhere* on our site, and it *will* instantly do the work to initialize itself.

+Next: let's investigate the second-use case for Turbo Frames... and really the *main* use case: the ability to keep navigation isolated to one section of the page.